Run Spotify through a stable Icecast HTTP stream.

 In these environments, the problem is not audio playback itself, but the lack of a reliable integration layer.
 This is where a Spotify to Icecast bridge becomes a practical alternative.

-Instead of relying on a native Spotify client, the system converts Spotify playback into a standard HTTP audio stream.
-This stream can then be consumed by any player that supports internet radio, including Roon, LMS, Volumio, or legacy network streamers.
+Instead of relying on a native Spotify client on every playback device, the system converts Spotify playback into a standard HTTP audio stream.
+This stream can then be consumed by any player that supports internet radio, including Roon, LMS, Volumio, moOde, or legacy network streamers.

 Many older playback platforms were built around robust local playback, UPnP, Squeezelite, Roon Bridge, or generic HTTP streaming.
 What often breaks first is not the DAC stage or renderer quality, but the proprietary streaming glue layered on top.